-The Regional Assessment Entity is responsible for compiling eligibility information consistent with funder requirements and with the policy on Completing and Updating Assessment Forms.
-The Regional Assessment Entity must complete the Coordinated Entry Assessment and must submit all data in HMIS, including a description of any diversion services provided and any recommendation regarding the project or model to which the homeless household should be referred, within 24-hours of completion.
+The CES Assessor is responsible for compiling eligibility information consistent with funder requirements and with the policy on Completing and Updating Assessment Forms.
+The CES Assessor must complete the Coordinated Entry Assessment and must submit all data in HMIS, including a description of any housing problem solving services provided and any recommendation regarding the project or model to which the homeless household should be referred, within 24-hours of completion.
 See exceptions in this manual under Process for Referrals to and from other Systems not using HMIS.

-The Regional Assessment Entity must complete the Coordinated Entry Assessment in accordance with the policy on Completing and Updating Assessment Forms.
-The Regional Assessment Entity is utilizing a comparable database they must submit the assessments in HMIS within 2 business days of completion.
+The CES Assessor must complete the Coordinated Entry Assessment in accordance with the policy on Completing and Updating Assessment Forms.